How do I create, post and advertise client surveys?

 Below, you will see two instances of the same survey.
 In the first screenshot you will see that the client indicated that they needed help with financing and the follow-up questions in the survey pertain to financing.
 In the second screenshot you will see that the client indicated that they are interested in certification assistance and now the follow-up certification question is presented.

 Once you have finalized your survey definition record and made it public on eCenter, you must specify which contacts in your database will have access to the survey upon logging in to eCenter.
+The survey request list pane is also found in the right hand panel of the survey interface.

 You can create a survey request list as follows: